 In the upstream direction, the ONU transmitter should ideally launch no power into the fibre in all the bursts that are not assigned to that ONU.
 However, an optical power level less than or equal to the launch power without input to the transmitter is allowed during bursts that are not assigned to that ONU.

-During the Tx enable bit period immediately preceding the assigned burst, which may be used for laser pre-bias, and during the Tx disable bit period immediately following the assigned burst, the maximum launch power level allowed is the zero level corresponding to the extinction ratio specified in Tables 9-6 to 9-8.
+During the Tx enable bit period the transmit levels are not specified, provided they comply with the PMD tables 9-6 to 9-8.
+During the Tx disable bit period immediately following the assigned burst, the maximum launch power level allowed is the zero-level corresponding to the minimum extinction ratio specified in Tables 9-6 to 9-8.